utshomax/postman-docs/src/pages/docs/postman-flows/concepts/automatic-runs.md

 ### Basic concepts of Postman Flows and webhooks

 Webhooks are a way for one system to tell another system that some information has changed.
 It works similarly to push notifications on a phone.
-Instead of constantly checking your email app to see if there's any new mail, the email app sends a notification you that a new email has been received.
+Instead of constantly checking your email app to see if there's any new mail, the email app sends a notification to you that a new email has been received.
 Many services today with APIs also offer webhooks as a way to communicate between their system and yours.

 When a Flow is published to the cloud, the Flow can be run each time it receives a webhook event from another service.
 This is useful because the Flow can be run automatically and doesn't need your computer to be on, since these Flows run on Postman's cloud.